Shin guards

 We can say that a good shin guard lasts quite a long time and usually longer than a few boxing gloves.
 Vulnerable points are the stitching (usually at the foot part) and the elastics (under the foot and sometimes behind the Achilles tendon).

-Difference between women, men, children
+Difference women, men, children

 There is no difference between shin guards for women and men.
 They are usually unisex, and women simply usually need a smaller size than men.